Fernando74lr/Django-Personal-Website/README.md

 # Django-Personal-Website
-This is my personal website project made with django.
+This is my personal website and portfolio project made with django.